oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Invoke the web application

-Now that all the initial use case resources have been deployed, let's invoke the sample web application through the Traefik load balancer port.
-Note that the web application will report if it finds any data sources, but we don't expect it to find any because the model doesn't contain any at this point.
+Now that all the initial use case resources have been deployed, you can invoke the sample web application through the Traefik Ingress Controller's NodePort.
+Note: the web application will display a list of any data sources it finds, but we don't expect it to find any because the model doesn't contain any at this point.

 Send a web application request to the load balancer:

    ```
-   curl -s -S -m 10 -H 'host: sample-domain1-cluster-cluster-1.mii-sample.org' \
+   $ curl -s -S -m 10 -H 'host: sample-domain1-cluster-cluster-1.mii-sample.org' \
       http://localhost:30305/myapp_war/index.jsp
    ```
-Or, if Traefik is unavailable and your Administration Server pod is running, you can try `kubectl exec`:
+Or, if Traefik is unavailable and your Administration Server pod is running, you can use `kubectl exec`:

    ```
-   kubectl exec -n sample-domain1-ns sample-domain1-admin-server -- bash -c \
+   $ kubectl exec -n sample-domain1-ns sample-domain1-admin-server -- bash -c \
      "curl -s -S -m 10 http://sample-domain1-cluster-cluster-1:8001/myapp_war/index.jsp"
    ```